Self-Study Course Details

 Annuities’ tax advantages aren’t limited to tax deferral, however; annuities offer additional tax advantages.
 For example, an investor purchasing a variable annuity can change his or her investment allocation in the contract’s variable sub accounts whenever desired.
 Typically, such changes are made in order to implement new objectives or to modify the level of risk assumed.
 From a tax point of view, the important issue is that the contract owner can make these changes without being required to recognize income as would be required if, for example, the investor liquidated his or her stock portfolio in order to purchase bonds.
 In addition to these tax benefits, a contract owner that elects to annuitize his annuity contract, i.e. to take a periodic income from it, will find that part of each periodic income payment may be tax free as a return of his or her investment in the annuity contract.

-- List the requirements applicable to qualified employee plan loans and
+- Discover the requirements applicable to qualified employee plan loans;

 Paul J. Winn CLU ChFc is a financial writer, editor and trainer in the insurance industry.
 Past positions have included product developer, compensation officer, marketing VP, VP of strategic planning as well as being President of Maryland Financial Corporation.
 Mr. Winn has served on multiple Insurance Industry Boards including Baltimore Chapter of CLU and ChFC and Member/Secretary, Advisory Board to New York State Insurance Department.
 He is well known as a writer and editor of major mutual life insurance company’s agent-training ”university” and has created more than 100 training/continuing education courses.
 He is also a published book author.